-Crank guards are available from LUFKIN (see Figures 3 and 4).
-Under normal operating circumstances, the 48" open rail and 47" open 3-rail guards would be con¬sidered minimum guarding for people who are familiar with pumping units and who are accustomed to working around them.
+Crank guards are available from LUFKIN.
+Under normal operating circumstances, the open rail and open 3-rail guards (Figure 3) would be considered minimum guarding for people who are familiar with pumping units and who are accustomed to working around them.
 Basically, this type guard simply keeps workers from accidentally wandering or falling into the crank sweeps.
-The 61" and 83" wire mesh guards would normally be considered adequate guarding for people familiar with the operation of pumping units and accustomed to working around them, as well as smaller animals who might be able to move through the guards described above.
-Custom built guards are available to meet customer requirements.
+The wire mesh guards (Figure 4) would normally be considered adequate guarding for people familiar with the operation of pumping units and accustomed to working around them, as well as smaller animals that might be able to move through the guards described above.
+Custom built guards available meet customer are to requirements.